clicknium/clicknium-docs/doc/api/python/exceptions/browsernotrunerror.md

 ### browser_type
 - type: str

 Type of the browser.
-The supported browsers are "ie", "chrome", "firefox" and "edge".
+The supporting browsers are as follows, "IE", "Chrome", "Firefox" and "Edge".